PKUFlyingPig/cs-self-learning/docs/体系结构/N2T.en.md

 - Offered by: Hebrew University of Jerusalem
 - Prerequisites: None
-- Programming Languages: Choose by course taker
+- Programming Languages: Chosen by the course taker
 - Difficulty: 🌟🌟🌟
 - Class Hour: 40 hours

-As a popular course on [Coursera](https://www.coursera.org) marked by tens of thousands of people as full stars and adopted by over four hundred colleges, universities and high schools, it enables a layman in computer science to build a computer from Nand (Not And) logic gates, and run Tetris on it ultimately.
+As one of the most popular courses on [Coursera](https://www.coursera.org), tens of thousands of people give it a full score, and over four hundred colleges and high schools teach it.
+It guides the students who may have no preparatory knowledge in computer science to build a whole computer from Nand logic gates and finally run the Tetris game on it.

 Sounds cool, right?
 It's even cooler when you implement it!

-The course is divided into two parts, hardware and software respectively.
+The course is divided into hardware modules and software modules respectively.

-In hardware portion, you will dive into a world based on 0 and 1, create various logic gates from Nand gates, and step by step construct a CPU to run a set of simple assembly codes defined by course instructors.
+In the hardware modules, you will dive into a world based on 0 and 1, create various logic gates from Nand gates, and construct a CPU step by step to run a simplified instruction set designed by the course instructors.

-And in software part, you will write a compiler, and compile a high-level language *Jack* into byte codes which can run on virtual machines, and translate them into assembly language finally.
-The high-level language *Jack* is developed by the authors.
-You will also develop a simple and easy OS (operating system), which enable your computer to input and output graphic interfaces.
+In the software modules, you will first write a compiler to compile a high-level language *Jack* which is designed by the instructors into byte codes that can run on virtual machines.
+Then you will further translate the byte codes into assembly language that can run on the CPU you create in the hardware modules.
+You will also develop a simple operating system that enables your computer to support GUI.

-So now, you can use *Jack* to create your Tetris, compile it into assembly version, run it on your Nand-based CPU, and interact with it through the OS built by yourself.
+Finally, you can use *Jack* to create the Tetris game, compile it into assembly language, run it on your self-made CPU, and interact with it through the OS built by yourself.
 After taking this course, you will have a comprehensive and profound understanding of the entire computer architecture, which might be extremely helpful to your subsequent learning.

-Probably, you may worry that the course is too difficult, but please note that the course is completely layman-orientated.
-Making even high school students understood the course is the authors' expectation.
-So as long as you keep pace with the syllabus and schedule, it's definitely enough for you to finish it within one month.
-Simple, yet all-encompassing and self-sufficient, this course superbly extracts the essence of computer, while not be trapped by tedious and complex details which are designed for efficiency and performance.
-Surely you will sense the elegance and magic of modern computers with a relaxing and jolly learning experience.
+You may think that the course is too difficult.
+Don't worry, because it is completely designed for laymen.
+In the instructors' expectations, even high school students can understand the content.
+So as long as you keep pace with the syllabus, you can finish it within a month.

+This course extracts the essence of computers while omitting the tedious and complex details in modern computer systems that are designed for efficiency and performance.
+Surely you will enjoy the elegance and magic of computers in a relaxing and jolly journey.

 ## Course Resources